Arivima/42_Leaffliction/README.md

 # 42_Leaffliction
 Computer vision project : Image classification by disease recognition on leaves

-## CURRENT STATUS
-- Distribution.py ok
-- Augmentation.py wip
-- Transformation.py to do
-- ./train.py to do
-- ./predict.py to do

-## TODO
-- install and set up pre-commit to automate ruff before commit
-- add ruff limit 79 cols

 ## Requirements
 - python 3.10.13
 - uv